I needed help as a mom, so I created a community, in case I wasn't the only one!

 The Backstory

-I knew we hadn’t put in the time, money, and effort to prove that we were ready to have kids.
+I knew we hadn’t put in the time, money, and effort to prove that we were ready to be married or have kids.
 We weren’t ready.
 We didn’t know each other well.
-My husband and I had been married for two months prior to the baby news.
+My husband and I hadn’t been married for two months prior before our first baby news.
 We didn’t have our own place or a plan.
-I don’t like to admit things like this because I want to be seen as the well put-together mom, but I know there are women who need to hear this story.
+I didn’t like to admit these things, but I know there are women who need to hear this story.
 Maybe you’re one of them.
+I wanted to be seen as the well put-together mom, a Christian.
+But, I’m glad I’ve gotten out of the religion of Christendom and into being myself with God.
+Having a relationship with Him is 100% better.

-I considered abortion and adoption, things my husband knew nothing about.
+I quietly considered abortion or adoption, telling only a trusted relative.
 I didn’t know what I was going to do.
-I mean, I barely knew this guy, but I knew him at the same time!
 It wasn’t until we were married, though, that the “I may have made a terrible mistake” hit me.
 In my marriage, there was no true intimacy, no fun nor excitement.
-It was as if I’d sat myself right in the midst of the enemy’s camp, wailing and waiting until the Lord showed up.
+It was as if I’d sat myself right in the midst of the enemy’s camp.
 Things went from bad to worse when we moved to my hometown (Baltimore).
-I was bringing my sweet, newborn daughter into this environment we called “marriage”.

 When my daughter was a newborn, I realized I was a mom who would be raising her without my mom, whose name was Ruth.
 “I’m Ruthless,” I thought.
 “Ruthless Mothering!”
 I was as shocked as Rip Van Winkle must have been.
 I had no idea how I got where I was, except I really did know.
 I’d met a man, gotten married and had a baby in the span of 17 months (Can you say, “head spin”?) .
 Within 4 years, I had three babies and a marriage that was failing, miserably.
 It wasn’t until just recently that I learned I needed a perspective change.